 why should I see a registered dietitian instead of...(a health coach, a chiropractor, a personal trainer, Instagram, the internet, my best friend, my mom)?

 There is a LOT of information about nutrition out there--and I'm not saying your friends and family aren't great, BUT it can be super challenging to make sense of all of the things you read and hear about nutrition.
 This is one of the best reasons to see a professional, and while anyone is able to call himself a Nutritionist or Wellness Coach, a Registered Dietitian requires specific and comprehensive training.
-To become an RD, a Bachelor's or Master's degree in nutrition is required, along with a residency of at least 1200 hours of supervised clinical practice, and a licensing exam.
+To become an RD, a Bachelor's or Master's degree in nutrition is required, along with a residency of at least 1200 hours of supervised clinical practice, followed by a licensing exam.
 What this means for you is that you can be confident that the guidance you are receiving is evidence-based and extensively researched, and that you're working with a credentialed professional.
 This is important stuff to consider when it comes to your health!

 will you make me go on a diet?